 In order to continue and maintain the operation of Prado Day Center, further funds were needed.
 A steering committee was formed to organize Friends of Prado Day Center to ensure that funds were raised to continue to operate Prado Day Center and meet the needs of the homeless within San Luis Obispo County.

-Friends of Prado Day Center is a unique collaboration of several diverse community organizations and community members with the common goal of helping the homeless.
+Friends of 40 Prado is a unique collaboration of several diverse community organizations and community members with the common goal of helping the homeless.
 These local community organizations are:

-The overall purpose of this collaboration is to provide support funding for operations of Prado Day Center, a service center for the homeless and hungry of our community.
+The overall purpose of this collaboration is to provide support funding for operations of 40 Prado, a service center for the homeless and hungry of our community.